 • App Off: If the driver’s app was completely off, they’re just a regular driver.
 Only their personal auto insurance applies.
 Uber and Lyft have no responsibility.

-New York’s Specific Requirements
+New York City’s Specific Requirements

 Who Can You Sue After a Rideshare Accident?